Alation/Allie-SDK/docs/index.md

 ```python
 import allie_sdk as allie
 ```

 {: .note }
 If you get the error `ModuleNotFoundError` when running your first script, then please locate the `requirements.txt` file at the root of this repo and run the following command to install the necessary modules: `pip3 install -r requirements.txt`.

-{: .note }
-If you get the error `ModuleNotFoundError` when running your first script, then please locate the `requirements.txt` file at the root of this repo and run the following command to install the necessary modules: `pip3 install -r requirements.txt`.